-Finding my way around Kendal!
+Finding my way around Otterbein!
 I’ve actually met so many neat people when I got lost.
-I suppose I could get embarrassed, or I could just use it as a way to meet people and laugh about it.
+I suppose I could get embarrassed or I could just use it as a way to meet people and laugh about it.

 What was the most impactful part of working with Songbird Transitions?

 They listened.
 They were kind.
 They keep a schedule.
 And they were fun!
 I love humor and I love a good laugh.
-They would get me past my “I don’t want to leave that...”
-And they helped me see that I don’t need 45 cloth napkins!
+They would get me past my “I don’t want to leave that...” (mentality) and they helped me see that I don’t need 45 cloth napkins!